London King's Cross railway station: London Underground station

-In popular culture
+Cultural references

 In fiction

 The station is mentioned in Chapter 2 of E.M.
 Forster's 1910 novel Howards End, where it suggests "infinity" to the eldest Schlegel daughter, Margaret, and contrasted with the "facile splendours" of St. Pancras.
 In the Reverend Wilbert Awdry's 1957 children's book The Eight Famous Engines, Gordon the Big Engine undertakes a journey to London, hoping to reach King's Cross, but ends up at St Pancras instead.

 In the 1994 children's book The Secret of Platform 13 by Eva Ibbotson.
 Platform 13 of King's Cross Station in London has been closed for years.
 Changes to the platform always result in failure for mysterious reasons.
 The reason is that the platform hides a gump, described as an "opening that opens once every nine years for nine days".
 The gump leads to the Island, a wonderful mythical paradise filled with both normal and magical creatures.

 King's Cross features in the Harry Potter books, by J. K. Rowling, as the starting point of the Hogwarts Express.
 The train uses a secret Platform 9 3/4 accessed through the brick wall barrier between platforms 9 and 10.
 In fact, platforms 9 and 10 are in a separate building from the main station and are separated by two intervening tracks.
 Instead, the brick roof-support arches between platforms 4 and 5 were redressed by the film crew and used to represent a brick wall that does not exist between the real platforms 9 and 10.

-Within King's Cross, a cast-iron "Platform " plaque was erected in 1999, initially in a passageway connecting the main station to the platform 9–11 annexe.
-Part of a luggage trolley was installed below the sign: the near end of the trolley was visible, but the rest had disappeared into the wall.
-The location quickly became a popular tourist spot amongst Harry Potter fans.
-The sign and a revamped trolley, complete with luggage and bird cage, were relocated in 2012, following the development of the new concourse building, and are now sited next to a Harry Potter merchandise shop.
+By 2003, a sign marking Platform 9 3/4 was put up at the station, with a trolley fixed to the wall added by the year 2005.
+The location of the trolley moved after renovations, and a Harry Potter-themed shop opened nearby in 2012.
 Because of the temporary buildings obscuring the façade of the real King's Cross station until 2012, the Harry Potter films showed St. Pancras in exterior station shots instead.

 When The Wizarding World of Harry Potter at Universal Orlando Resort expanded to Universal Studios Florida, the Wizarding Worlds in both Diagon Alley at Universal Studios Florida and Hogsmeade at Universal's Islands of Adventure were connected with the Hogwarts Express.
-The Universal Studios Florida station is based on King's Cross station and Platform 9 3/4, including a quarter-scale replica of the façade of King's Cross as the entrance to the station and it was opened on 8 July 2014 alongside Harry Potter and the Escape from Gringotts replacing the Jaws ride and the Amity Island themed area based on the Jaws franchise which was permanently closed on 2 January 2012.
+The Universal Studios Florida station is based on King's Cross station and Platform 9 3/4, including a quarter-scale replica of the façade of King's Cross as the entrance to the station.
+It opened on 8 July 2014, alongside Harry Potter and the Escape from Gringotts.
+It replaced the Jaws ride and the Amity Island themed area based on the Jaws franchise, which was permanently closed on 2 January 2012.